 Hospice care treats the mind, body, and spirit.
 Services may include:

-- Treatment of symptoms (such as shortness of breath, constipation, or anxiety)
+- Treatment of symptoms (such as shortness of breath, constipation, or anxiety).
+This includes medicines, oxygen, or other supplies that help you manage your symptoms.

 The hospice team is trained to help the patient and family with the following: